larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

        ![Screenshot task](media/Azure-DataFactory-1.8.6.png)
        _** Please note: in practice it is not recommended to copy and paste Access Tokens manually.
 Instead of this, use an Azure KeyVault to store any credentials.
 For this training and simplicity purposes we have not used an Azure KeyVault._

    7. Existing cluster id: Select one of the existing clusters.
 If none exist yet, create a new one in the **Compute** tab of your Databricks workspace first.
+When selecting a Databricks runtime, make sure to pick an ML cluster, and not a Standard one.
        ![Screenshot task](media/Azure-DataFactory-1.8.7.png)

 9. Click **Test connection** at the bottom to verify that the linked service can be created: